sjentsch/lsjDocs/Ch07/Ch07_Probability_4.rst

 To that end, :numref:`fig-binomSkulls20` plots the binomial probabilities for all possible values of *X* for our dice rolling experiment, from *X* = 0 (no skulls) all the way up to *X* = 20 (all skulls).
-Note that thit is basically a bar chart, and is no different to the “trousers probability” plot I drew in :numref:`fig-pantsDistribution`.
+Note that this is basically a bar chart, and is no different to the “trousers probability” plot I drew in :numref:`fig-pantsDistribution`.
 On the horizontal axis we have all the possible events, and on the vertical axis we can read off the probability of each of those events.
-So, the probability of rolling 4 skulls out of 20 is about 0.20 (the actual answer is 0.2022036, as we will see in a moment).
+So, the probability of rolling four skulls out of 20 is about 0.20 (the actual answer is 0.2022036, as we will see in a moment).
 In other words, you would expect that to happen about 20\% of the times you repeated this experiment.